 In the last couple of years, a lot of requirements surrounding citizenship by ancestry have become more favorable for the applicants.
 The language and culture tests, for example, are no longer required under either of these Articles.

-That’s a big deal for members of the diaspora who don’t speak Croatian anymore.
+That’s a big deal for members of the diaspora who don’t know the Croatian language anymore.

 But these provisions have resulted in a flood of new applications.